mrc-ide/malaria-orderly-web/README.md

 ### Start

 ```
-orderly-web start config
+packit start config
 ```

 ### Upgrading

-It is possible that the `orderly-web` deploy scripts should be updated
+It is possible that the `packit-deploy` deploy scripts should be updated

 ```
-pip3 install --user --upgrade orderly-web
+pip3 install --user --upgrade packit-deploy
 ```

 Then redeploy with:

 ```
-orderly-web stop config
+packit stop config
-orderly-web start --pull config
+packit start --pull config
 ```